 Exterior renovation in Petaluma

-Petaluma anchors southern Sonoma County and has one of the most architecturally distinctive housing stocks in the North Bay — a celebrated collection of Victorian and historic homes around its downtown and the river, alongside mid-century neighborhoods and newer east-side tracts.
-The defining exterior factor here is North Bay moisture, not fire: Petaluma's setting along the river and toward the bay keeps assemblies damp, and its irreplaceable historic homes demand period-sensitive work.
+Petaluma anchors southern Sonoma County and carries one of the most architecturally distinctive housing stocks in the North Bay, a celebrated collection of Victorian and historic homes around its downtown and the river, alongside mid-century neighborhoods and newer east-side tract development.
+The defining exterior factor here is North Bay moisture, not fire: Petaluma's setting along the river and toward the bay keeps wall assemblies damp, and its irreplaceable historic homes demand genuinely period-sensitive work.
+An exterior that performs in Petaluma has to manage water and respect character at the same time, and we weigh both before specifying anything on a given block.

 Considering an exterior project in Petaluma?